FREQUENTLY ASKED QUESTIONS

 Due to the COVID-19 pandemic, the traditional live A Capitol Fourth will not be held on the West Lawn of the U.S. Capitol; instead, to ensure the health and safety of all involved, this year’s concert performances were pre-taped without a live audience.

 A Capitol Fourth live streams on Facebook, YouTube and on our website and remains as a video-on-demand asset for the two weeks following the broadcast.

 The concert broadcast begins at 8:00 p.m.
 ET / 7:00 p.m.
 CT and is 90 minutes long.

 The fireworks display over our nation’s iconic skyline will be covered live during the broadcast, captured by more cameras than ever, including vantage points from rooftop locations across the city.

 Our host and performers are listed in the performers section of this website.

-The PBS program is broadcast live (8:00 p.m.
-EDT) so that television viewers across the nation can enjoy the event together with hundreds of thousands of people on-site.
-To be certain of the air time in your area, be sure to check local listings
+The PBS program is broadcast (8:00 p.m.
+ET).
+To be certain of the air time in your area, be sure to check local listings.

 Unfortunately, copyright restrictions do not permit us to issue video or audio copies of the program.
 However, we hope you are able to watch the broadcast, and we encourage you to tell others about it.